ahoys/logscribe/readme.md

 # <a href='https://github.com/ahoys/logscribe'><img src='https://raw.githubusercontent.com/ahoys/logscribe/master/assets/logscribe_192.png' height='192' alt='LogScribe Logo' /></a>

-How can a log be a scribe, you might wonder?
+### What and why?

-Well, keep on reading and you'll realize that logs are natural loggers!
+LogScribe aims to be as straigtforward, fast and robust log-to-file/terminal utility as possible.

-### What it does?
+The log file is automatically split into smaller files and each message will automatically have a timestamp attached.
+For more advanced usage, you can add tags to your messages and even color them.

-LogScribe aims to be as straigtforward, fast and robust log-to-file utility as possible.
-Log files are automatically splitted if they get too big and each log-message will automatically have a date attached to it.
-You can even add tags and colors to your messages.
-Check out the quick examples below!
+### Quick examples

 `log('Hello World!');`

-I just logged "Hello World!" into a log file called application-2019_01_22.log:
+Logs "Hello World!" into a log file called application-2019_01_22.log:
 ```
 Tue Jan 22 2019 20:16:43 GMT+0200 (Eastern European Standard Time)
 Hello World!
 ```
 `print('Hello World!');`

-Now I printed out "Hello World!" to a console:
+The application console prints out "Hello World!".
 ```
 [12.20.04] - Hello World!
 ```
 `logprint('Hello World!);`

-And now I did both at the same time!
+Both features with a one command.

 `l('Hello World!');` `p('Hello World!');` `lp('Hello World!');`